Rcrd0/get_n_clean_data/README.md

 * then the function summarise_each() is used to get the mean of each column
 * the final result is stored into a file using write.table

-* the names of
-* this vector is used to map each integer to its activity name,

-* he step 1 uses unz to unzip the downloaded file